vanshika230/Machine-Learning/README.md

        ✔ Linear Regression
        -  Indepth intution of maths required of Linear Regression
        -  Derivation of Gradient Descent for Univariate Linear Regression
+       - Surface and Contour Plots
+       - Visualization of Loss function, gradient descent and values of theta
+       -  Multivariate Linear Regression on boston housing dataset
+       -  Optimization of Multivariate Linear Regression

   # 🙌 Projects :-
         🔅 Movie Recommendation System